mcc-us/bookkeeping/_pages/1-glossary.md

 17. *Chart of Accounts*: A master list of all accounts used by a company, organized by category and code for easy reference.

 18. *Classification*: Grouping transactions into relevant accounts.
+See Cahrt of Accounts.

 19. *Closing Journal Entries*: Closing entries transfer temporary account balances, like revenue and expenses, into permanent accounts like retained earnings, resetting temporary accounts to zero and preparing them for the next period.

 20. *Compound Entry*: A single journal entry affects multiple accounts, usually with debits and credits. **One transaction, multiple accounts**

 21. *Contra Account*: An account with an average balance opposite that of a related account.

-22. *Contra Asset Account*: A contra account reduces the balance of an asset account.
+22. *Contra Asset Account*: A contra account reduces the balance of an asset account, for example, *Accumulated Deprection-Equipment*.

 23. *Contra revenue account*: An account with a debit balance that reduces revenue, typically for sales returns, allowances, or discounts.